Useful links for navigation based on raster maps

 For editing maps I use of the following programs:

 - Another option is to use Paint.Net®.
 The use of the program is more cumbersome than PhotoFiltre.
-From my own experience I know that an image size of 150 million pixels (e.g. 12,000 by 12,000) is feasible.
+From my own experience I know the maximum map size depends on the processor and memory size of your computer.
+With my old one (seven years old) with a Core 5i an 4 G Byte memory an image size of 150 million pixels (e.g. 12,000 by 12,000) is feasible.
+With a Core 7i (10th gen) and 16 G Byte a 300 to 400 million pixels is posible.
 The storage function remains stable.
 Patience, however, is a requirement when working with large images.
 Lowering the color depth works fine when (as the last step in creating a map) Save as PNG file (8 bit).

 - For adjusting the color depth XnViewMP® is a good alternative.